+In order to establish a respectful, trusting, and proactive atmosphere, STBE will be a school where diversity is celebrated and embraced.
+STBE will implement a new vision that includes community members, local business leaders, politicians, and others in order to transform the traditional school-community relationship.
 Families will always be welcomed on the STBE campus.
-Strong family partnerships will be developed and nurtured to help create a safer school environment and a supportive academic environment at home.
-Parents will be encouraged to participate in numerous lessons, decision making policies, and extracurricular activities to maintain the bond between the home and school.
+Strong family partnerships will be developed and nurtured to create a safer school environment and a supportive academic environment at home.
+To further strengthen the connection between home and school, parents will be encouraged to participate in monthly meetings where decision making policies are discussed and extracurricular activities are planned.